Bake Play Smile

 The mild curry sauce makes this dish a hit with the kids... while the main ingredients (sausages and veggies) keeps it a very budget-friendly dinner.

-Just like Cottage Pie, Tuna Bake, Apricot Chicken, Beef Stroganoff, Chicken Schnitzel and Beef Rissoles, these old fashioned favourites are just as popular as ever!
+Just like Cottage Pie, Tuna Bake, Apricot Chicken, classic Beef Stroganoff, Panko Crumbed Chicken Schnitzel and tasty Beef Rissoles, these old fashioned favourites are just as popular as ever!

 Chunks of sausage, peas and sliced carrot in a gravy .